 Collect any yard trimmings or dead plants and use them to make a straw man or woman.
 If you follow a more masculine path, he may be your King of Winter and rule your home until spring returns.
 If you follow the Goddess in her many forms, make a female figure to represent the Goddess as a witchy hag or crone in winter.
 Once that is done, go back inside and bring your deity into your home.
 Place him on your table and prop him up with a plate of his own, and when you sit down to eat, serve him first.

 Begin your meal with the breaking of the dark bread, and make sure you toss a few crumbs outside for the birds afterwards.
 Keep the King or Goddess of Winter in a place of honor all season long — you can put it back outside in your garden on a pole to watch over next spring’s seedlings and eventually burn it at your Beltane celebration.
 When you are finished with your meal, put the leftovers out in the garden as an offering for the dead.

 4. Make an Ancestors Altar

 Honor your deceased family members with this ceremony.
 Gather photographs, heirlooms, and other mementos of deceased family, friends, or even pets.
 Arrange them on a table, dresser, or other surfaces, along with several votive candles.
 Light the candles in their memory; while you do so, speak their names out loud and express well wishes and thank them for being part of your life or lineage.
 Sit quietly and pay attention to what you experience.
 Note any messages you receive in your journal.
-This Ancestors Altar can be created just for Samhain or kept year round.
+This Ancestors Altar can be created just for Samhain or kept year-round.

 5. Guide the Spirits